harisskazmi/ICT171-Art-Gallery/documents/server_setup.md

 ## Upload HTML Design

 Use a template and modify it, adhering to the license.
+I used a tempelate from freehtml5.co.
+I changed the information, images, directories and fonts.
+As for the animations, that was in the template.

 Run the following command on your local device to copy the webpage folder to your EC2 server:
 ```bash